UBC-MDS/programming-in-python-for-data-science/docs/learning-outcomes.md

-# Course Syllabus and Learning Outcome

-## Course Learning Outcomes
+# Course Learning Outcomes

 1. Define tidy data and explain why it is an optimal format for data analysis.
-1. Transform data into the tidy data format using pandas.
+2. Transform data into the tidy data format using pandas.
-1. Demonstrate fundamental programming concepts such as loops and conditionals.
+3. Demonstrate fundamental programming concepts such as loops and conditionals.
-1. Understand the key data structures in Python.
+4. Understand the key data structures in Python.
-1. Read data into Python data from vanilla (e.g., .csv) and non-standard plain text files, as well as common spreadsheet file types (e.g., .xls).
+5. Read data into Python data from vanilla (e.g., .csv) and non-standard plain text files, as well as common spreadsheet file types (e.g., .xls).
-1. Construct simple plots using pandas.
+6. Construct simple plots using pandas.
-1. Manipulate a single data table by:
+7. Manipulate a single data table by:
     7.1 Filtering rows based on a criterion or combination of criteria.
     7.2 Selecting variables.
     7.3 Creating new variables and modifying pre-existing ones.
     7.4 Rearranging the observations or variables by sorting.
-1. Manage and manipulate data with dates and times, missing values and categorical variables as well as renaming dataframe columns.
+8. Manage and manipulate data with dates and times, missing values and categorical variables as well as renaming dataframe columns.
-1. Use the split-apply-combine approach to iterate over and summarize data by groups.
+9. Use the split-apply-combine approach to iterate over and summarize data by groups.
-1. Produce human-readable code that incorporates best practices of programming and coding style.
+10. Produce human-readable code that incorporates best practices of programming and coding style.

 ## Modules

 ### Module 1: Python & Pandas - an unexpected friendship!

 #### Topics

 - Understanding Dataframes
 - Reading in packages, libraries/modules
 - Simple table manipulations (selecting) using Pandas
 - Saving Dataframes as variables
 - Indexing a dataframe using `.iloc[]` and `.loc[]`
 - pandas plotting to make a scatter plot
 - Obtain simple summary statistics of a dataframe
 - Writing data and saving plots
 - _(In the assignment introduce Jupyter notebooks)_

 #### Learning Outcomes

 By the end of the module, students are expected to: